Quick answer

 Special rules apply to trusts for people with disabilities or learning difficulties.
 These may benefit from IHT exemptions and income tax advantages.
 For more on this, see the UK Government guidance.

-Can a trust avoid inheritance tax altogether?
-In very specific cases, yes—but usually, it’s more accurate to say that trusts can reduce or delay inheritance tax.
+Can a trust reduce your inheritance tax?
+In specific cases, yes—and trusts can also help you mitigate or delay inheritance tax.

 Gifts into Trust (and the 7-Year Rule)